Haguruma Munich

 Simple ambience, small chairs and tables

-As before, Haguruma is very simple in ambience, not a fine dining restaurant, but for a chat with your best friend or a little neighborhood meal.
+As in the past, Haguruma is very simple in ambience, not a fine dining restaurant, but for a chat with your best friend or a little neighborhood meal.
 The walls are currently very bare, the outdoor area is a bit improvised, but you can sit here in the sun at lunchtime and in the evening on a one-way street that is not too bumpy.

-Even though we all always want to try something new, something special: try classic sushi and sashimi at Haguruma, it's not bad and that's saying something when we say that!
+Even if everyone always wants to try something new, something special: try classic sushi and sashimi at Hagurumathat's not bad, and that's saying something when we say that!

 Japan expert Axel Schwab also knew to praise us the Chirashizushi, lovingly arranged and at a fair price.